Scottie Scheffler unstoppable and wins another Masters green jacket

 Morikawa, who had two double bogeys to fall out of the hunt, shot 74 and tied for third with Tommy Fleetwood (69) and Max Homa (73), whose hopes ended on the par-3 12th with a double bogey from the bushes, not Rae’s Creek.

+“He is pretty amazing at letting things roll off his back and stepping up to very difficult golf shots and treating them like their own,” Homa said about Scheffler.
+“He’s obviously a tremendous talent, but I think that is his superpower.”

+Woods, meanwhile, closed with a 77 and finished in last place at 16-over 304, the highest 72-hole score of his career.
+This came two days after he set the Masters record for making his 24th consecutive cut.

 The 27-year-old Scheffler is the fourth-youngest player to have two green jackets.
-He stretches his lead at No. 1 in the world to levels not seen since the prime of Woods.
-Scheffler now has three victories against the strongest fields — Bay Hill, The Players Championship and the Masters — in his last four starts.
+He now has three victories against the strongest fields — Bay Hill, The Players Championship and the Masters — in his last four starts.
 The other was a runner-up finish in Houston.

-Woods closed with a 77 and finished at 16-over 304, the highest 72-hole score of his career.

-Scheffler said he was in tears before the final round in 2022 when he had a three-shot lead going for his first major.
-His wife, Meredith, gave him the assuring words and he sailed to victory.
-His wife had to watch this one from home in Dallas, where she is expecting the couple’s first child at the end of the month.
+Tiger Woods’ son is taking his first step toward trying to play on the PGA Tour

-Perhaps even more daunting for the rest of golf is that Scheffler still hasn’t had a round over par this year.
-He has 10 victories worldwide dating to his first PGA Tour title at the Phoenix Open just two years and two months ago.
+Perhaps even more daunting for the rest of golf is that Scheffler now has 10 victories worldwide dating to his first PGA Tour title at the Phoenix Open just two years and two months ago.

 During that stretch, Scheffler has finished in the top 10 a staggering 65% of the time.